ydutertre/myvario/USAGE.md

   speed above which the activity automatically starts/resumes (must be greater than the Stop Speed; ignored if set to zero)
 - `Type`
-  lets you set whether the Activity will be recorded as a Flight activity or as a Hike activity.
+  lets you set whether the Activity will be recorded as a Flight activity, as a Hike activity, or as a Hang Glider activity.
 To allow sync in Strava, you should set it as a Hike Activity.
+  If you set the activity to "Flight", the "Last Activity" glance from Garmin may crash your watch.
+  This is a Garmin-side bug.
+As such, it is recommended to avoid the "Flight" setting.

 ### General
 - `Background Color`: